mangojuicejs/mangojuice/README.md

 In this example, created user subscription is almost ignoring our `manualSharedSubscribe: true`, because subscription also re-rendering the view.
 But if `shared` (root) model will be changed in some way (not `shared.user`), then the View won't be renredered, because we have `manualSharedSubscribe: true` and subscription only to `shared.user`.

 #### Dealing with the world
 Above we showed how to handle events from View.
 But complex applications could have to handle not only view events, but some more, like WebSocket messages, or pressing `esc` in window scope, or some interval.
-The good neews is that MJS also provide a way to handle this kind of events.
+The good news is that MJS also provide a way to handle this kind of events.

 ```js
 // SearchResults.js